MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06a-content-understanding.md

 1. In a web browser, open [Microsoft Foundry](https://ai.azure.com){:target="_blank"} at `https://ai.azure.com` to start building; signing in using your Azure credentials.

-2. If it is not already enabled, in the tool bar the top of the page, enable the **New Foundry** option.
+2. If it isn't already enabled, in the tool bar the top of the page, enable the **New Foundry** option.
 Then, if prompted, create a *new project* with a unique name; expanding the **Advanced options** area to specify the following settings for your project:
     - **Foundry resource**: *Enter a valid name for your AI Foundry resource.*
     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Create or select a resource group*